pivovarit/parallel-collectors/README.md

 ## Basic API

-`com.pivovarit.ParallelCollectors` class serves as the main entrypoint to the library (in a similar manner that `java.util.stream.Collectors` do.
+The main (and the only) entrypoint to the library is the `com.pivovarit.ParallelCollectors` class which mimics the semantics of working with `java.util.stream.Collectors`.

 It features static factory methods like:
 - `inParallelToList()`